-AtkinsRéalis considered that Seqwater's general approach to the delivery of metering renewals projects, including project management, engineering, piping and installation is appropriate and in line standard industry practice.
+AtkinsRéalis considered that Seqwater's general approach to the delivery of metering renewals projects, including project management, engineering, piping and installation is appropriate and in line with standard industry practice.
 However, while AtkinsRéalis found that Seqwater's choice of preferred supplier, Krohne, was in accordance with Seqwater's procurement procedures, AtkinsRéalis stated that Seqwater had not provided sufficient information to support the contention that Krohne meters are the only meters compliant with the NMI M10 standard.
+AtkinsRéalis maintained its view after reviewing Seqwater's response to the draft report, noting that the meters listed in the NMI M10 are not exhaustive and that the recent additions to the list demonstrates that the Krohne meter is not necessarily the most efficient selection for future meter installations.
+However, AtkinsRéalis noted that for the historical Krohne meter selections, there were a lack of options available to Seqwater.
+The other meter options that were considered either were not capable of providing future telemetry or had experienced some earlier failures.